 Operating Activities.
-Net cash used in operating activities was \$11.1 million in 2023, as compared to cash provided by operating activities of \$13.8 million in 2022.
-The aggregate increase in accounts receivable in 2023 resulted in a usage of cash of \$1.1 million as a result of the increase in revenue for Sypris Technologies and Sypris Electronics over the prior year.
-This cash usage was reduced by an early payment from a Sypris Technologies customer.
-The increase in inventory in 2023 resulted in a usage of cash of \$34.7 million.
-The increase in inventory is primarily in support of new program revenue growth for Sypris Electronics.
-A significant portion of the inventory receipts were funded through prepayments from customers of Sypris Electronics in 2022 and 2023, which are recorded as contract liabilities and are the primary component of the \$13.6 million increase in accrued and other liabilities during 2023.
-Accounts payable also increased during 2023, primarily associated with the inventory additions, providing a source of cash of \$9.0 million.
-Prepaid expenses and other current assets increased during 2023 resulting in a cash use of \$1.1 million primarily as a result of increased contract assets and capitalized costs associated with programs in the startup phase of production at Sypris Electronics partially offset by a decrease in taxes refundable in Mexico.
+Net cash provided by operating activities was \$2.0 million in 2024, as compared to cash used of \$11.1 million in 2023.
+The aggregate increase in accounts receivable in 2024 resulted in a usage of cash of \$1.8 million as a result of an early payment from a Sypris Technologies customer in the prior year, which was not repeated in 2024.
+The decrease in inventory in 2024 resulted in a source of cash of \$9.1 million.
+The decrease in inventory was primarily as a result of a ramp up of shipments within Sypris Electronics and the reflection of our strategic inventory management efforts.
+Accounts payable decreased during 2024, resulting in a use of cash of \$8.2 million.
+This change in accounts payable was driven by an effort within Sypris Electronics to pay down past due receivables and reduce inventory purchases during the period.
+Prepaid expenses and other current assets increased during 2024 resulting in a cash use of \$1.9 million primarily as a result of increased contract assets and capitalized costs associated with programs in the startup phase of production at Sypris Electronics in addition to increased VAT taxes refundable in Mexico.

 Investing Activities.
-Net cash used in investing activities was comprised of capital expenditures of \$2.1 million and \$3.0 million in 2023 and 2022, respectively.
+Net cash used in investing activities was comprised of capital expenditures of \$1.1 million and \$2.1 million in 2024 and 2023, respectively.

 Financing Activities.
-Net cash used in financing activities was \$0.6 million in 2023 as compared to \$1.4 million in 2022.
+Net cash provided by financing activities was \$0.8 million in 2024 as compared to net cash used of \$0.6 million in 2023.
+Net cash used in financing activities in 2024 was comprised of proceeds from the Note of \$2.5 million and proceeds from equipment financing obligations of \$0.4 million, partially offset by payments on finance leases and equipment financing obligations of \$2.0 million and payments of \$0.1 million for minimum statutory tax withholdings on stock-based compensation.
 Net cash used in financing activities in 2023 included principal payments on finance lease and equipment financing obligations of \$1.7 million and payments of \$0.1 million for minimum statutory tax withholdings on stock-based compensation.
-This was partially offset by proceeds from a working capital line of credit in Mexico of \$0.5 million and \$0.7 million in proceeds received from an equipment financing obligations.
-Net cash used in financing activities in 2022 included principal payments on finance lease and equipment financing obligations of \$1.3 million and payments of \$0.1 million for minimum statutory tax withholdings on stock-based compensation.
+This was partially offset by proceeds from a working capital line of credit in Mexico of \$0.5 million and \$0.7 million in proceeds received from equipment financing obligations.